 Time period to file the Reply to Trademark Objection raised by public or third party

 Once the notice of opposition is received stating the grounds of objection, Counter-Statement must be filed within two months from the date of receiving the notice of objection

 If the Counter-Statement is not submitted within the stipulated time period, then the application shall be marked abandoned.

-On successful submission of the Counter-Statement, the Registrar of the trademark may call for the hearing.
-Both the aspects of the parties will be heard and submission of the relevant documents will be done, whoever will prevail the decision will be in the favour of that parties, whether it will registering the trademark of rejection of the trademark application.
+On successful submission of the Counter-Statement, the Registrar of the trademark may call for a hearing.
+Both the aspects of the parties will be heard and submission of the relevant documents will be done, whoever will prevail the decision will be in the favour of the parties, whether it will register the trademark of reject of the trademark application.

 This portion of the site is for informational purposes only.
 The content is not legal advice.
 The statements and opinions are the expression of author, not corpseed, and have not been evaluated by corpseed for accuracy, completeness, or changes in the law.